Hearing Aid Technology

 When Dr. Gil first opened his office in Walnut Creek, he was shocked to find very low speech understanding scores with the new clients coming into his office.

 He discovered, they were all grossly misfit and most were under-fit.
-(Dr. Gil presented what he believed to be the cause of this common mis-fitting of hearing aids in "The Missing Link".)

 He knew long-term sound deprivation resulted in withdrawal, psychological ailments, cognitive deficiencies, and a host of issues that made a person prematurely aged.